vectorgrp/xcp-lite/README.md

 ## Future improvements

+- Create a zero lock MPSC event queue, increase queue efficiency (optimize mutex contention) for many daq lists and events
 - The A2L file should not be loaded to memory to provide it for upload
-- Support more types of calibration parameters, include types for curves and maps with axis
+- Support more types of calibration parameters, including types for curves and maps with axis
+- Avoid the mutex lock in CalSeg::Sync when there is no pending parameter modification
 - Improve the meta data annotations of the A2L serializer
 - Reduce the number of heap allocations and strings in the proc-macros and in A2L generation, reduce the overall memory footprint
-- Create a zero lock MPSC event queue, increase queue efficiency
+- Add support to decribe the application clock domain in rust
 - Provide a no-std version and create a embassy example
-- Avoid the mutex lock in CalSeg::Sync when there is no pending parameter modification
-- Add support to decribe the application clock domain in rust
-- Add support for DLT and CMP

 Suggested changes to the XCP standard
 - Add GET_ID type to upload (from ECU) binary schemas (.ZIP, .desc), referenced in A2L file